Voyage: Inspired by Jules Verne: Reception

+The Windows version received above-average reviews according to the review aggregation website Metacritic.

-In general, Voyage received mixed reviews upon its release.
-According to Metacritic, reviewers have given Voyage scores between 60% and 86%.
-One of the more positively received aspects of the game was its ability to recreate the mood of 19th century science-fiction, with GameSpot writing that the game "nicely re-creates the whimsical mood of 19th-century sci-fi [and] a sense of wonder fills every pixel of the graphic design."
-In contrast, Game Over Online Magazine said that once the player leaves the capsule and arrives on the moon, instead of viewing colorful and wondrous sights, the game turns into a drab and unlikely bore.
+One of the more positively received aspects of the game was its ability to recreate the mood of 19th century science-fiction, with GameSpot writing that the game nicely re-creates the whimsical mood of 19th-century sci-fi and a sense of wonder In contrast, Game Over Online said that once the player leaves the capsule and arrives on the moon, instead of viewing colorful and wondrous sights, the game turns into a drab and unlikely bore.
 The puzzle aspect of Voyage met with mixed responses.
-On the other hand, GameSpot accused the puzzle aspects of Voyage of "reduc[ing] Jules Verne's tale of a visit to the moon in 1865 to a series of clumsily arranged logic puzzles geared to try the patience of adventure-game veterans."
+On the other hand, GameSpot accused the puzzle aspects of Voyage of reducing Jules Verne's tale of a visit to the moon in 1865 to a series of clumsily arranged logic puzzles geared to try the patience of adventure-game veterans.
 The puzzles in the game are often extremely difficult, with Just Adventure attributing the unexpected difficulty in the game to the fact that there are often several different ways to achieve the same goals, thanks to the game's "Intelligence Management System".
-The game's inventory system received praise from Gamersinfo as being very well done.
+The game's inventory system received praise from GamersInfo as being very well done.

-In terms of graphics, Voyage was poorly received, with the graphics being described by Gamezone as containing some vibrant colors, but lacking the lush, spectacular view that has been seen in countless other adventure games.
-Voyage has also been criticized for its lack of story and over-reliance on back story.
+In terms of graphics, Voyage was poorly received, with the graphics being described by GameZone as containing some vibrant colors, but lacking the lush, spectacular view that has been seen in countless other adventure games.
+Voyage had also been criticized for its lack of story and over-reliance on back story.
 The game's music was generally appreciated, with Jolt describing the music as having a nice retro-futuristic feel which sets the mood perfectly.
-G4 commented on the game's voice acting as overly dramatic but appropriate, but criticized many of the sound effects as being cheesy.
+X-Play commented on the game's voice acting as overly dramatic but appropriate, but criticized many of the sound effects as being cheesy.
 GameSpot described Ardan's dialogue as somewhat lame, and also criticized the game's sound effects.
-Metacritic averaged out the scores of several internet reviews of Voyage to reach a rating of 71%, the closest to an 'overall' rating of the game.